AnyLog-co/documentation/deployments/Support/publish_via_edgex.md

 Publishing data to AnyLog via _POST_ and _MQTT_ allows for more comprehensive processing within AnyLog.
 In other words, AnyLog is able to break down the data into separate tables based on a specific key-value pair within the incoming data.
-However _PUT_, there's a need to execute [run mqtt client](../../message%20broker.md) on the AnyLog side in order for node to accept the data coming in.
+However, unlike _PUT_, there's a need to execute [run mqtt client](../../message%20broker.md) on the AnyLog side in order for the node to accept the data coming in.

 ### POST data into AnyLog
 1. On AnyLog (operator) side, execute `run mqtt client` - Note, no two MQTT clients (on the same network service)